ricbit/puzzles/README.md

 Almost all puzzles here can be played online on the wonderful site [janko](https://www.janko.at/Raetsel/index.htm).

 The methods used to solve the puzzles so far:
-* Exact cover: an implementation of Knuth's Dancing Links algorithm.
+* **Exact cover**: an implementation of Knuth's Dancing Links algorithm.
-* Constraint programming: A small library I wrote, allowing for arbitrary constraints, and falling back to backtracking when no information can be extracted by manipulating the constraints.
+* **Constraint programming**: A small library I wrote, allowing for arbitrary constraints, and falling back to backtracking when no information can be extracted by manipulating the constraints.
-* Mixed integer programming: Programming MIP from scratch is hard, so instead I wrote an easy-to-use C++ frontend to the external library SCIP.
+* **Mixed integer programming**: Programming MIP from scratch is hard, so instead I wrote an easy-to-use C++ frontend to the external library SCIP.

 ## Akari (Light Up)